 The average dimensions span between 100 to 175 cm in body length, and their body mass is usually between 32 to 140 kilograms.
 These seals are characterized by a distinct pattern of dark spots surrounded by light gray rings that give rise to their common name.

 Although listed as a Massachusetts mammal, they are extremely rare in the state.

 Risso’s dolphin looks completely different from any other species of dolphin.
-They are heavily scarred, either from squid or from each other, when playing or fighting.
+When playing or fighting, they are heavily scarred, either from squid or from each other.
 They have a bulbous, large head with a beak that is not distinct.